Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Restart containers when they fail
         - Replace or kill containers
         - Can be used to manage passwords, OAuth tokens and ssh keys
+    - Create Kubernetes cluster from resources
+    - Alternatively you can also create a cluster using CLI.
+You also install the `kubectl` tool
+    - Service principal - Connecting Azure kubernetes to the Azure container registery - you can do the directly
+- You can deploy the programs in yml files